anjumorris/PredictStockDelisting/README.md

 > 2. Pandas
 > 3. Matplotlib
 > 4. Seaborn
-> 5. Selenium
+> 5. Flask
+> 6. Javascript
+> 7. HTML
+> 8. Tableau
-> 6. Statsmodel
+> 9. Statsmodel
-> 7. Sklearn
+> 10. Sklearn
-> 8. Powerpoint
+> 11. Powerpoint
-> 9. Typora
+> 12. Typora
-> 10. Jupyter Notebooks
+> 13. Jupyter Notebooks

 > #### Algorithms
 >
-> 1. Simple linear regression
+> 1. K- nearest neighbors
-> 2. Lasso and Ridge Regression
+> 2. Logistic Regression
-> 3. Cross-validation
+> 3. Support Vector Machine
+> 4. Decision Trees
+> 5. Random Forest
+> 6. Gradient Boosting
+> 7. Principle Component Analysis

 > #### Modules
 >
-> 1. **data_collection** - contains notebooks for web scrapping
+> 1. **clean_restructure** - contains notebooks for cleaning data and restructuring for modeling
 >
->    1. **grab_links.ipynb**
+>    1. **identity_clean_data.ipynb**
 >
->       This notebook goes to the carmax website and grabs basic information on the cars from their banners.
-We typically have 50 banners per page after which it goes to the next button to keep pulling 50 banners at a time automatically.
-Most importantly it grabs the stockno (viz the unique identifier for a car).
-Using this stockno we can generate links to the car's individual page.
+>       Notebook to clean the list of company identities and find out which ones were listed and which ones were delisted
 >
->    2. **page_scrap.ipynb**
+>    2. **financial_statements_clean.ipynb**
 >
->       This notebook creates go to a car's individual page by generating the link "https://www.carmax.com/car/"+ str (stock_num).
-It goes to this page and scraps the key details such as miles, color and then clicks on "see all  specifications" which takes us to a detailed description of the car.
+>       Notebook to clean the financial statements for our companies of interest.
+These are financial statement data ie information from balance sheets, income statement etc. for different years for all companies
 >
-> 2. **data_cleaning** - notebooks for data_cleaning and encoding
+>    3. **market_data_clean.ipynb**
 >
->    1. clean_data.ipynb
+>       Clean stock market data and aggregate at annual level for each company
 >
->       Notebook that cleans all my data and outputs to final_data.csv
+>    4. **make_model_data**
 >
->    2. encoding_data.ipynb
+>       Notebook to combine financial data, market data, and setup features which will be used by the model.
+We will be setting our target 'delisted' as 0 - company is still listed 1 - company delisted
+>       Listed Companies - We take data from 2017 Delisted Companies - Companies that were delisted from 2015 onwards we look at their last available information.
 >
->       This notebook reads the final_data.csv and prepares model_data.csv which can be used to run models.
-The notebook encodes categorical features such as
+> 2. **model** - notebooks for data_cleaning and encoding
 >
->       - brand - luxury or not
->       - interior_color - black or not
->       - exterior_color - dark colors (black, brown ..), light colors (white, silver ..), prime colors (red, gold,blue ..
->       - engine_type (normal, turbo or alternate)
+>    1. **model.ipynb**
+>
+>       Notebook for trying out various modeling algorithmns
+>
+>    2. **use_final_model.ipynb**
+>
+>       This is a notebook that loads the final pickled model and uses it with data from 2018 to predict which companies may delist and which companies are safe.
 >
 > 3. **model**
 >